less-lab-uva/CS4501-Fall2022/labs/lab1_new.md

 ## Downloading the Code
 Throughout the semester the teaching staff will be adding the labs to the [lab GitHub repository](https://github.com/less-lab-uva/CS4501-Labs) during the week the lab is assigned.
 Before each lab, you need to make sure the lab code is up to date.
-In your Docker container (Terminal 1), enter the following:
+In your Docker container (Terminal 1), close roscore with CTRL-C (if it's still open).
+Then enter the following:

 ```bash
 # Change to labs directory.